 Gatwick's proposals would increase the airport's CO_2 emissions by almost 50%.
 If it were permitted to expand as proposed, Gatwick alone would be responsible for 5.5% of the entire UK's emissions by 2038.
 An increase in emissions of this (or any) magnitude would be inconsistent with Government policy and would clearly have a material impact on the UK's ability to meet its carbon reduction targets.
-It would be wholly unacceptable to allow CO_2 increases and other climate impacts on this scale to facilitate an increase in leisure travel, predominantly for the benefit of frequent flyers.
 The consultation recognises that there are presently no proven measures by which Gatwick's emissions could be mitigated and that the trajectory of the aviation industry to net zero emissions is unclear.
-Any growth at Gatwick should be conditional on it achieving a progressive, material reduction in the total climate impacts (including non- CO_2 impacts) facilitated by the airport from a 2019 baseline.
-A reduction trajectory should be set, independently monitored and enforced.